Many services are available for Faculty, Staff and Students. Below are some of the many available services and how to get them:

 The Common Areas

-Designed to be a major gathering place for the occupants as well as visitors alike, the Commons area has a three storey height atrium with skylights that will allow natural light into the space.
-It will be used for special events and can accommodate a banquet seating capacity for 250 persons.
-The flags representing the different nationalities of the students enrolled at the School will be prominently displayed in one section of the Commons.
+Designed to be a major gathering place for faculty, students and staff, as well as visitors, the Commons area has a three-story-high atrium with skylights that allow natural light into the space.
+An area with dining tables and chairs sits adjacent to the dining services, and is separated from the other casual seating area with a distinct architectural water feature.
+The space is often converted for special events, and can accommodate a banquet seating capacity for 250 persons.
+The flags representing the different nationalities of the students enrolled at GU-Q are prominently displayed along one perimeter of the Commons.

-For larger events, including but not limited to lectures, panel discussions, and small musical presentations, an auditorium with a seating capacity for 350 persons has been incorporated in the design
+The Auditorium is the preferred venue for larger events, including but not limited to lectures, panel discussions, and artistic performances, with a seating capacity for 350 persons.

 The Centre for International and Regional Studies (CIRS)

-Designed to host international conferences and meetings with various local and foreign delegations, the CIRS is located in an open courtyard within the Academic wing.
+Designed to host international conferences and meetings with various local and foreign delegations, CIRS is located in an open courtyard within the academic wing.
 It contains a Conference/Meeting Room with custom-designed tables that form a circle to accommodate up to 40 participants.

 Classrooms, Seminar Rooms, Lecture Room and Distance Learning Rooms

-Forming one of the major design areas of the building, the rooms will contain the latest in A/V equipment to be used for instructional purposes.
-The Distance Learning Room will be equipped with the ‘Telepresence’ technology to allow for distance learning, not only between Washington, DC and Doha initially, but with the continuous advances in technology, throughout the rest of the world.
+Forming one of the major design areas of the building, these rooms contain the latest in A/V equipment to be used for instructional purposes.
+The Distance Learning Room is equipped with "Telepresence" technology to allow for distance learning, not only between Washington, DC and Doha, but with the rest of the world.

 Open Areas, Water Features and Courtyards

-The introduction by the Design Architect of open courtyards and open spaces allows natural light to penetrate into the building’s interior.
-The use of water features both in the interior and also at the exterior of the building will also add to the character of the new building.
+The integration by the Design Architect of open courtyards and open spaces allows natural light to penetrate into the building’s interior.
+The use of water features both in the interior and also at the exterior of the building contributes to the aesthetics and character of the building.